security-notes/infobyte-faraday-wiki/Development-setup.md

-### To use faraday follow the [new Faraday's Install guide](https://github.com/infobyte/faraday/wiki/Installation-Guide).
+### To use faraday follow the [new Faraday Install Guide](https://github.com/infobyte/faraday/wiki/Install-Guide).
 This is for development

 ## Index